 4. Give them your Time

 With so much technology at our fingertips, it’s easy to get sucked into screen time.
 Make an effort to set aside quality time to connect with your child on a daily basis.
 You can play a board game, bake something together, do a project with them, or even just talk.
 It’s important to put your phone away and turn off the TV to ensure meaningful, uninterrupted time together.
+In the winter, keep your house warm and toasty and find fun things to do together.
 These special moments lead to developing deeper relationships with children that you both will appreciate.
 We all have crazy, busy lives, so think about creating a ritual or routine — maybe after dinner or before bed, when the day is ending and things seem to be more calm.
 Find what works for you and your family, and make it happen.

 5. Encourage Self Love

 Sometimes it’s easy to look in the mirror and see all the physical things we want to change about ourselves.
 We all do it at some point or another, but it’s important to remember that when we talk negatively about ourselves, our children are listening.
 These comments influence them whether we realize it or not.
 Saying things like, “I have so many wrinkles,” and “I wish my nose was smaller,” or “Why did I even buy this outfit, it looks so bad on me” can lead to body image issues for children later in life.
 If they constantly hear you putting yourself down, there’s a good chance they will adapt that same behavior.
 Make a conscious effort to avoid negative words about yourself, or anyone else.
 Encourage self love.
 This will instill confidence and make them feel valued; we are all different, after all, and that is a beautiful thing.

 These five ways to build a positive home are sure to lead your children to success in the future.
 By implementing these in your daily life, your children will learn positive behavior and life skills, not only just during their childhood, but for their future.
 Love this article?
 Help support Daily Mom through our Patreon page.